AnchorFreePartner/hydra-vpn-demo-windows/README.md

 ### Connect example ###

-To be able to successfully connect to the VPN server, you need to execute above three steps:
+To be able to successfully connect to the VPN server, you need to execute next three steps:
 1. Bootstrap hydra SDK
 2. Perform login
 3. Call `StartVpn` method

-Connect implementation example:
+An example of connect implementation:

 ```C#
 var bootstrapper = new HydraWindowsBootstrapper();